-- Provide information, education support and resources in a format that is useful to the person and their whānau (and that they can share with others as they wish). - Identify any barriers or challenges that may prevent the person and their whānau from accessing services or attending treatment. - Discuss with the person and their whānau ways to improve health outcomes and wellbeing prior to and during treatment. - Advise the person and their whānau of their lead clinician and care coordinator. - Clarify that the person and their whānau have understood the information that has been communicated. - The person and their whānau may require time to process the information that has been relayed, prior to consenting to treatment. - Coordinate scheduling of appointments with the person and their whānau to ensure access barriers are minimised and attendance is supported. - Discuss with the person and their whānau the need to update or complete their advance care planning and/or advance directive.
+- Ensure that person and their whānau have the option to have additional support people with them when having any discussion. - Explain and discuss diagnosis, staging and treatment options and recommendations in plain language. - Discuss the advantages and disadvantages of treatment options and associated potential side effects. - Provide information, education support and resources in a format that is useful to the person and their whānau (and that they can share with others as they wish). - Identify any barriers or challenges that may prevent the person and their whānau from accessing services or attending treatment. - Discuss with the person and their whānau ways to improve health outcomes and wellbeing prior to and during treatment. - Advise the person and their whānau of their lead clinician and care coordinator. - Clarify that the information that has been communicated has been understood. - Coordinate scheduling of appointments with the person and their whānau to ensure access barriers are minimised and attendance is supported. - Discuss with the person and their whānau the need to update or complete their advance care planning and/or advance directive.

 "A lot of people need to travel hours to get to an appointment and don't have vehicles or family support."

 Person/whānau insights